techgrounds/techgrounds-CurtPolo/04_Cloud_1/AWS-13.md

 **RDS**

 Amazon Relational Database Service (RDS) is a managed database service offered by AWS that provides an easy way to set up, operate, and scale a relational database in the cloud.
-RDS supports popular database engines like MySQL, PostgreSQL, Oracle, and SQL Server, and provides features like automated backups, automatic software patching, and high availability.
+RDS supports popular database engines like MySQL, PostgreSQL, Oracle, Aurora and SQL Server, and provides features like automated backups, automatic software patching, and high availability.
 With RDS, users can focus on their applications without worrying about database management tasks.

 **Aurora**